 Erziman Asaliyev’s hotel management app is a great option for hotel managers on the go who want to keep tabs on their property.
 Nano Hotel Booking accomplishes much of the same work as traditional desktop-based solutions, including a calendar that informs users of room occupancies and vacancies as well as how many rooms will be freed up in a set period of time.

 Rooms undergoing construction can also be marked off.
 Users additionally have the option to craft seasonal prices and record each room’s appliances, such as a refrigerator, TV, or telephone.
+Want to explore software solutions with similar features?
+These Nano Hotel Booking alternatives are a good place to start.

 Nano Hotel Booking and Property Management is compatible with iOS systems.